sablier-labs/v1-protocol/README.md

 ## Usage :hammer_and_pick:

-This is a dApp, so if you just want to use it, you should head to the production-ready version at [sablier.app](https://sablier.app)!
+If you simply want to check out the beta dapp, you should head to [beta.sablier.app](https://beta.sablier.app)!

-However, if you want to run it locally:
+If you want to run it locally:

 ```bash
 $ cd packages/frontend